MxSchatz/GS-Mech_Automation/README.md

 Mech Export "SinglesOnly" Script TO-DO:
 + FEATURE: Create "Exports" folder, then save files in there
 + FEATURE: Preflight Failsafe
++ Crop Marks feature that converts properly

 Script Requests:
++ Convert RGB to CMYK
++ Convert RGB swatches to CMYK
++ Convert Spot swatches to Process CMYK
++ Create swatches from Colors used in the document

 Future Scripts:
 + Final Mech with spreads

+Mech_Export_Singles.jsx Quirks:
++ rulers must be on inches for crops and bleeds to export
++ the screen needs to be on the cover page (and that's it) in order for the proper cover page to export